onap/sdc/docs/onboardingpackages.rst

 SDC onboarding processes each of the package types differently.
 SDC determines which package type is being onboarded, and hence which logic to use, based on the following

 First SDC checks the extension of the package.
-If the package extension is *.zip* then the package is treated as a `Heat package`_.
+If the package extension is *.zip* then the package is treated as a `Heat package`_ or `Basic Helm package support for CNF`_.

+To determine whether the package is of type Helm, SDC looks into the package content and tries to find Helm base files if not found it will treat it as Heat.

+If it determines that this is a Helm package, SDC will add dummy Heat descriptor files.

 If the package extension is *.csar* and the following is true